openhab/org.openhab.binding.zwave/doc/fibaro/fgwreu111_0_0.md

 ### Parameter 35: Alarm configuration – duration

 duration of alarm sequence
-This parameter defines duration of alarm se-quence.
-When time set in this parameter elaps-es, alarm is cancelled, LED frame and relay re-store normal operation, but do not recover state from before the alarm.
+<p&gtThis parameter defines duration of alarm se-quence.
+When time set in this parameter elaps-es, alarm is cancelled, LED frame and relay re-store normal operation, but do not recover state from before the alarm.</p&gt <p&gt0 – infinite</p&gt <p&gt1-32400 (1s-9h, 1s step) – duration</p&gt

-0 – infinite

-1-32400 (1s-9h, 1s step) – duration
 Values in the range 0 to 32400 may be set.

 The manufacturer defined default value is ```600```.